chrisquince/StrainMetaSim/README.md

 python $COMPLEXSIM/scripts/contig_read_count_per_genomeM.py ../Assembly/final_contigs_c10K.fa AllGenomes.fasta ../Map/*mapped.sorted.bam > final_contigs_c10K_counts.tsv
 ```

-This make take while so run in the background with screen etc.
+This make take while so run in the background with screen etc. We then process this file to compute for each contig the species and strain the majority of reads derive from.

 ```
 python ./MapCounts.py ../Genomes ../select.tsv final_contigs_c10K_counts.tsv